monitoringartist/zabbix-docker-monitoring/README.md

 If you like or use this project, please provide feedback to author - Star it ★.

 Monitoring of Docker container by using Zabbix.
-Available CPU, mem, blkio container metrics and some containers config details e.g. IP, name, ...
+Available CPU, mem, blkio, net container metrics and some containers config details e.g. IP, name, ...
 Zabbix Docker module has native support for Docker containers (Systemd included) and should support also a few other container type (e.g. LXC) out of the box.
 Please feel free to test and provide feedback/open issue.
 Module is focused on the performance, see section [Module vs. UserParameter script](#module-vs-userparameter-script).

+Monitoring of systemd is integrated, visit [zabbix-systemd-monitoring project](https://github.com/monitoringartist/zabbix-systemd-monitoring).

 Module is available as a part of Docker image zabbix-agent-xxl-limited.
 Quick start: